Enjoy the little things is a survival trick that works. And a consistent theme with the graduates of our 28-day teen apprenticeship course.

 Survival trick enjoy the little things

-And Kahlil is no exception.
-Kahlil Edson first came to us as a student of our 28-Day Teen Apprenticeship program.
+And Khalil is no exception.
+Khalil Edson first came to us as a student of our 28-Day Teen Apprenticeship program.
 I am proud of all my students and staff who have discovered for themselves the grit it takes to overcome obstacles and challenges along the road of life.

-I’m particularly proud of Kahlil for he has shown with each new challenge, the mindset it takes to overcome and thrive.
-This then is a story of Kahlil about his time with us in the wilds of Northern California. ~Mark Wienert
+I'm particularly proud of Khalil for he has shown with each new challenge, the mindset it takes to overcome and thrive.
+This then is a story of Khalil about his time with us in the wilds of northern California.

 "Hey Mark, it's Khalil, I’m going to college on the island of Palau near the Philippines and really enjoying it.